Hormone receptor-positive breast cancers need estrogen and/or progesterone (female hormones that are produced in the

 It is important to follow the treatment plan (for medications and other therapies) prescribed by your health care provider in terms of:

-Although the menopausal symptoms related to hormone therapy can be hard to deal with, there are things you can do that may ease these side effects.
+Although the menopausal symptoms from aromatase inhibitors can be hard to deal with, there are things you can do that may ease these and other side effects.
 Talk with your health care provider about ways to treat them.

-If you have trouble remembering to take your hormone therapy, a daily pillbox or setting an alarm on your watch or mobile device (you may be able to download an app) may help .
+If you have trouble remembering to take your hormone therapy, a pillbox or setting an alarm on your watch or phone (you may be able to download an app) may help .
 However, you do not need to panic if you miss a day or two.

 Learn more about the importance of following your breast cancer treatment plan.

-Anastrozole, exemestane and letrozole are off-patent and available in generic forms.
+Anastrozole, exemestane and letrozole are all available in generic forms.
 Generics cost less than name brand drugs, but are just as effective.